mwolf76/pony-mode/README.rst

 Pony Mode - a Django mode for emacs
 ===================================

 New Django mode for emacs.
-This project is a fork of David Miller's pony mode For further details on David's project refer to this page on github.
+This project is a fork of David Miller's pony mode.
+For further details on David's project refer to this page on github.

 https://github.com/davidmiller/pony-mode